oceanlewis/dingus/README.md

 HELLO: Hello, Dingus Session!
 ```

+#### Implicit Config Files

+__As of version 0.4.2__ Dingus will search upwards, recursively, for a `.dingus` Yaml file if no `--config` file is specified.
+Just don't commit it to source control if you have secrets to keep.

 #### Dingus List Example

-As of version 0.4.0 it's easy to see what config files you have available.
+__As of version 0.4.0__ it's easy to see what config files you have available.
 Try running `dingus list` or `dingus ls` to see options you can supply to the `--config` parameter of the Print and Session subcommands.

 #### Dingus Print Example